chaozhou74/acadia_gui/readme.md

 ## Issues
 - run runtime in ipython console gives `.../acadia_gui/acadia_gui/helpers/plot_helpers.py:75: UserWarning: Starting a Matplotlib GUI outside of the main thread will likely fail. fig, axs = plt.subplots(*axs_shape, **subplot_kwargs)`
+- log not updating very actively, sometimes need to reclick on the folder
+- There seems to be small msm leak
+-